material-components/material-components-web-react/packages/chips/README.md

-className | String | Classes to be applied to the chip element id | Number | Unique identifier for the chip label | String | Text to be shown on the chip selected | Boolean | Whether the chip is selected handleSelect | String | Callback to call when the chip is selected
+className | String | Classes to be applied to the chip element id | Number | Unique identifier for the chip label | String | Text to be shown on the chip selected | Boolean | Indicates whether the chip is selected handleSelect | String | Callback to call when the chip is selected

 ## Sass Mixins